March 20, 2023

 Biker Mice From Mars is known as one of the more successful TMNT clones, with creator Rick Ungar striking a unique chord between heavy metal motifs and classic 1990s kids’ cartoon action.

-The story follows three anthropomorphic mice motorcyclists from outer space named Throttle, Modo, and Vinnie.
-Our heroes escape their home planet Mars before crash landing in Chicago and pledging to defend Earth from the same evil beings that destroyed their homeland (the Plutarkians).
-The Plutarkians are an alien race of obese, foul-smelling, worm-eating, fish-like humanoids who attempt to disguise themselves as a human.
-These villains are led by Lawrence Lactavius Limburger, the Plutarkian overlord and main antagonist of the show (if you think this sounds like it was inspired by the Transformers backstory, you’re not alone).
+Our heroes escape their home planet of Mars before crash landing in Chicago and pledging to defend Earth from the same evil beings that destroyed their homeland (the Plutarkians).
+The Plutarkians are an alien race of obese, foul-smelling, worm-eating, fish-like humanoids who attempt to disguise themselves as humans.
+These villains are led by Lawrence Lactavius Limburger, the Plutarkian overlord and main antagonist of the show.
+And hey, if you think this sounds like it was inspired by the Transformers backstory, you’re definitely not alone.

 With a close-knit squad of gadget-equipped heroes, flashy vehicles, and plenty of despicable adversaries, Biker Mice From Mars had all the ingredients for a great toy range.